Glimpse history through old images of Burnley, Lancashire, England, UK.

 The town saw the closure of the last deep coal mine, the Hapton Valley Colliery, in February 1981.
 A year later, the last steam-powered mill, the Queen Street Mill, ceased production.
 BEP, Prestige and Michelin were three of the town’s major manufacturers who also closed their doors over the next two decades.
 Manufacturing now accounts for just 16% of local employment.

-This 16mm short film was made during the 1960s.
+The 16mm short film displayed above was made during the 1960s.
 Lasting just under 5 minutes, it is silent but shown in colour.

 Events shown in the film include: